 - 12. The next window asks if you wish to add Planning objectives and strategies that are in the imported project but not in the destination file.
 Answer "Yes" or "No". - 13.
 The next window asks if you wish to add stakeholder Roles & Responsibilities that are in the imported project but not in the destination file.
 Answer "Yes" or "No". - 14.
 At this point, a window may appear asking if you wish to add user defined flows that are in the imported project but not in the destination file.
 Answer "Yes" or "No".
 This window will not appear if there are no user defined flows in the architecture. - 15.
 Then you are asked if you would like to add the information flows (with source and destination elements) from the project being imported into the "Interfaces" tab in the imported Project Architecture in the destination file.
 Select "Yes" or "No".
-By selecting "Yes", ALL flows in this window are imported. - 16.
+By selecting "Yes", ALL flows in this window are imported.
+This will also show any flow aliases that were defined and applied to those flows in the source architecture.
+The flow alias will appear first followed by the original flow name in parenthesis. - 16.
 The next set of windows concerns the Communications view and asks if you wish to add user defined standards, standards profiles, communications solutions, or issues that are in the imported project but not in the destination file.
 Answer "Yes" or "No". - 17.
 The next window asks if you wish to add Agreements that are in the imported project but not in the destination file.
 Answer "Yes" or "No". - 18.
 The import process is completed and the destination project is built.
 You must save the destination (currently open) database file in order to save the changes from the import. - 19.
 Finally, the original "Import" window appears allowing you to import another project from the source file into the destination file, or to "Close" (exit from Import).